A2B2 – Helping Honeybees to Thrive, One Healthy Hive at a Time

 We're also in the process of enhancing the educational resources we have on our website, both those free for the public and those only for our club members.
 Check back for more information as we build this part of our online hive.

 - So You Want to Be a Beekeeper?
 (Video) An overview and discussion of what it takes to get started in beekeeping, why you might want to, and what to expect.
-Click to see the blog post, which has more info and a link to the video.

 - How to Install a Bee Package (Document) Many thanks to A2B2 club members Cindy Schroeder and Vicky Rudolph for sharing their PowerPoint presentation!